alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 ## Similarity Signature

-Similarity matters for determining whether an observed item resembles AI Foundations language, structure, motif, or claim.
+Similarity matters for determining whether an observed item resembles a relevant authored source-line in language, structure, motif, or claim.

 Similarity alone does not establish source.